WILDArt exhibition in Tamsweg

-Last weekend, European Wilderness Society opened the WILDArt exhibition together with many visitors in Tamsweg, Austria.
-The exhibition includes a great collection of art work, related to Wilderness and wildlife.
-A selection of art work from the WILDArt Plein Air event, which took place last August in Synevyr (Ukraine), is presented here.
-In addition you will find art work from other projects that the European Wilderness Society organised last year.
+The European Wilderness Society opened the WILDArt exhibition together with many visitors in Tamsweg, Austria in February 2019.
+The exhibition included a great collection of art work, related to Wilderness and wildlife.
+A selection of art work from the WILDArt Plein Air event, which took place last August in Synevyr (Ukraine), was presented here.
+In addition, the exhibition hosted art work from other projects that the European Wilderness Society organised last year.
 Several WILDArtists joined the official opening in Tamsweg, and celebrated the event with the European Wilderness Society team and locals.

 Please also read: WILDArt 2018: 11 artists in Synevyr Wilderness, Ukraine